 Install the Python dependencies in requirements.txt

 Alternatively, you can install the Python dependencies separately:

-$ pip install \ opentelemetry-api \ opentelemetry-sdk \ opentelemetry-ext-jaeger \ opentelemetry-opentracing-shim \ redis \ redis_opentracing
+pip install \ opentelemetry-api \ opentelemetry-sdk \ opentelemetry-exporter-jaeger \ opentelemetry-opentracing-shim \ redis \ redis_opentracing

 Run the Application¶

 The example script calculates a few Fibonacci numbers and stores the results in

 Redis.
 The script, the